Kyriosity/read-write/README+/software/QA/README+/QA-pitfalls.md

-# Quality Assurance &mdash; Pitfalls
+# Quality Assurance &nbsp; &mdash; &nbsp; Pitfalls

-It's not a strict study but observation and bookmarks.
+There are some observation and bookmarks to share.
+Not for rant but as theses for organization.

 ## Conceptual

 ### Apathy

-QA doesn't deliver and thus is the first item to be spared individually, by the customer, by a team, or by a department.
-Perhaps this passes or with less luck may be nominated to the ten most disastrous bugs (at least of the department).
+QA doesn't deliver and thus is the first item to spare on: declared or concealed, individually and by whole teams/departments.

+Consequences are the subject of luck or misfortune.

-Non-critical features may be neglected for years - don't expect all popular mobile apps to support 125%, 150%, and 200% scaling.
-Localization of enough applications may be for
+Non-critical features may be neglected for years &mdash; don't expect all popular (especially mobile) apps to support 125%, 150%, and 200% scaling.
+Localization of enough applications may be unreadable.

-###  Formality vs. Informality
+###  Formality vs. Engagement

+🚧

 ### "Wishful thinking"

-The credit for a software product or team may be high and errors may vanish.
+A software product or a team can deserve a high credit, which sideeffect ls non-critical and shallow checks.
+Especially of the established parts.

-Automated and formal tests will give the green light to the classical parts and lull.
+Good personal relationships may (note **may**) turn on blind eye.

 ### "Blaming the messenger"

-The mirrored twin of wishful thinking is the negative reaction of developers to reports.
+The mirrored twin of _wishful thinking_ is the negative reaction of developers to reports.

-The same as errors and bugs are seen as bad dev work.
+Who would treat discovered omissions and bugs as accusation of bad performance (mostly false).

+And yes this means more job, stress and distraction.

-which will discourage testers from reporting the error or soft-pedal them.
+This will discourage testers from reporting the facts or soft-pedal them.

 ### Bad domain knowledge

-"Blind" programming of the domain (analogy: tech translation done by linguist)
+"Blind" programming and testing of the subjects is akin to technical translation by linguists.

 ### Underestimate of foolproof, "criminal energy" and vandalism

-System breaches can be shielded by "Who would ever...".
-Let's put a curtain on tales.
+Stories of many system breaches and epic fails began with "Who would ever...".

 ## Practical